3. Focus on the writing process

 Case Study 3: Working with a colleague to help pupils’ writing

-Mrs Dorcas Mazibuko and Mrs Beauty Mntambo teach English to Grade 6 classes in Daveyton.
-They give pupils detailed feedback on their writing, so sometimes stay after school and work together on their marking.
+Mrs Dorcas Andam and Mrs Beauty Tetteh teach English to Class 6 classes in Tema.
+They give pupils detailed feedback on their writing, so sometimes they stay after school and work together on their marking.

 They decided to try a new approach.
 They would use several lessons to work on drafting and crafting the same piece of writing.
 They would give pupils ideas to guide their writing and rewriting.
 At first, pupils didn’t like rewriting, but when they saw how their work improved, they started to take much more pride in it.